FitMonitor/Documentation/docs/documentation/dod.md

 # Definition of Done(DoD)

 The Definition of Done (DoD) outlines the criteria that must be met for a task to be considered complete.
-It ensures that all contributions to UA Smart Signage meet a consistent standard of quality and completeness.
+It ensures that all contributions to the Fit Monitor App meet a consistent standard of quality and completeness.
 Below is our Definition of Done:

 1. __Functionality Implemented__: The code must implement the desired functionality as described in the task or user story.
 2. __Documentation Updated__: Any relevant documentation (such as user manuals, API documentation, or technical notes) has been updated to reflect the changes made